Rabios/Pancake/docs/api.md

 window.animate(f, frames_per_second)                         // Improved version of window.requestAnimationFrame(), With framerate
 ```

-> CAUTION: If you are developing a game that focuses on frame rates or gets seconds or count time,Do not use `pancake.timers.second` as it's not accurate in counting a second

 ## Storage
 ```javascript
 pancake.storage.save(variable, value)                        // Saves a variable to localStorage with value